aeonSolutions/AeonLabs-Scientific-Research-Projects/README.md

 # Software for Scientific Research
 This repo contains all software solutions coded while as a scientific researcher at University of Minho (Portugal).

+■ Duraon - Service Life of Reinforced Concrete Structures The Duracon folder contains the software code for the Duracon Software , part of the Scientific Research Project PTDC/ECM/69565/2006 entitled: "SELICON - Service life Design – Modelling the durability performance of concrete structures" where i worked as a researcher.

 [![CodeFactor](https://www.codefactor.io/repository/github/aeonsolutions/aeonlabs-scientific-research-projects/badge)](https://www.codefactor.io/repository/github/aeonsolutions/aeonlabs-scientific-research-projects)

 ## Join the WhatsApp Group